 As a church that values Truth church we are committed to:

 - Reading the whole Bible as the Gospel of Jesus Christ (Luke 24).

 - Preaching and teaching the Gospel to all, both believers and unbelievers.

 - Preaching and teaching the Gospel in every sermon and every lesson.

 - Studying theology/doctrine to better understand the Gospel, not simply as an academic exercise.

 - Viewing the world, the Church, and ourselves through the lens of the Gospel.

-To be marked by grace means to see the grace of God at work in every area of your life.
+To value transformation means we want to see the grace of God at work in every area of your life.
 Knowing that it is only by the grace of God (Ephesians 2:8) that we have a restored relationship with Him (1 John 4:10), we seek to show grace to each other and to all those we come into contact with.

-As a church that is seeking to be marked by grace we are committed to:
+As a church that is values authentic transformation we are committed to:

 - Being renewed by grace every moment; becoming 'new' people, not just 'nice' people.